georgelepsaya/final_project/README.md

 ### Technologies used
 - ReactJS for UI
-- JSON Server a Fake REST API
+- JSON Server as a Fake REST API